vuejs/vitepress/docs/guide/theme-nav.md

 }
 ```

-You can pass a dictionary to logo instead of a string with `src` and `alt` keys to add an alt tag.
+You can pass a dictionary to logo instead of a string with `src` and `alt` keys to add an alt attribute to the rendered img tag.

 ```js
 export default {